Elizabeth of Hungary: Early life and marriage

 Elizabeth was the daughter of King Andrew II of Hungary and Gertrude of Merania.
-Her mother's sister was Hedwig of Andechs, wife of Duke Henry I of Silesia.
-Her ancestry included many notable figures of European royalty, going back as far as Vladimir the Great of the Kievan Rus'.
+Her mother's sister was Saint Hedwig of Andechs, wife of Henry the Bearded, Duke of Silesia and of Poland.

 According to tradition, she was born in Hungary, possibly in the castle of Sárospatak, on 7 July 1207.
 However, a sermon printed in 1497 by the Franciscan friar Osvaldus de Lasco, a church official in Hungary, is the first source to specifically name Sárospatak as Elizabeth's birthplace, potentially building on local tradition.
 Osvaldus also translates the miracle of the roses to Elizabeth's childhood in Sárospatak and has her leave Hungary at the age of five.

 According to a different tradition she was born in Pozsony, Hungary (present-day Bratislava, Slovakia), where she lived in the Castle of Posonium until the age of four.
 Elizabeth was brought to the court of the rulers of Thuringia in central Germany, to be betrothed to Louis IV, Landgrave of Thuringia (also known as Ludwig IV), a future union which would reinforce political alliances between the two families.
 (Note: Some, however (see the Catholic Encyclopedia), have suggested that Ludwig's brother Hermann was in fact the eldest, and that she was first betrothed to him until his death in 1232, but this is doubtful.
 An event of this magnitude would almost certainly be mentioned at least once in the many original sources at our disposal, and this is not the case.
 Rather, the 14th-century Cronica Reinhardsbrunnensis specifically names Hermann as the second son.

 In addition, the only contemporary document (dated 29 May 1214) that might support Hermann's claim to be the eldest by putting his name before that of Louis relates to a monastery in Hesse.
 This, it has been suggested, actually supports the claim that Hermann was the younger of the two, as Hesse was traditionally the domain of the second son, and thus it would be normal that his name be mentioned first, as this document deals with his territory.)
 She was raised by the Thuringian court and would have been familiar with the local language and culture.